ceejbot/soulsy/docs/article-layouts-v2.md

 # Layouts 2: Electric Boogaloo

 SoulsyHUD now has a second-generation layout schema you can use instead of the earlier schema.
+I encourage you to use this new layout approach-- it offers you more ways to customize layouts.
 (The first schema is still supported and will draw correctly, but it won't get any new features.)

 ## How to edit layouts

 SoulsyHUD's layouts are described in TOML text files.
 TOML is an acronym for "Tom's Obvious Markup Language".
-It was designed to be better than INI files at describing configuration, less bug-prone than YAML, and more human-friendly than JSON.
+It was designed to be better at describing configuration than INI, less bug-prone than YAML, and more human-friendly than JSON.
 You can read more about it on [its official webpage](https://toml.io/).

 Here's the fast version for basic edits, like changing the position or size of a layout: